mesosphere/marathon/docs/docs/native-docker.md

 Here `"hostPort": 0` retains its traditional meaning in Marathon, which is "a random port from the range included in the Mesos resource offer".
-The resulting ports for each task will be accessible via environment variables as well as the task details in the REST API.
+The resulting host ports for each task will be accessible via environment variables and via the task details in the REST API.

 It's also possible to specify (non-zero) host ports statically.
 When doing this you must ensure that the target ports are included in some resource offers!